Upgrade a Microsoft Dynamics CRM Server

 Be a member of both the Deployment Administrator Role and the Microsoft Dynamics CRM System Administrator Role for any organizations that will be upgraded.

 The upgrade will fail if the user who is running the upgrade has a disabled System Administrator Role.

 Have administrator rights on the SQL Server and Reporting Services server associated with the deployment that is being upgraded.

-Have sufficient permissions to create new security groups in the Active Directory organizational unit that contains the existing Microsoft Dynamics CRM groups.
+Have sufficient permissions to create new security groups and add members to those groups in the Active Directory organizational unit that contains the existing Microsoft Dynamics CRM groups.

 Only one Microsoft Dynamics CRM deployment per instance of SQL Server is supported.
-This is because each Microsoft Dynamics CRM deployment requires its own MSCRM_CONFIG database, and multiple instances of the MSCRM_CONFIG database cannot coexist on the same instance of SQL Server.
-If you have multiple SQL Server instances running on the same computer, you can host the databases for multiple Microsoft Dynamics CRM deployment on the same computer.
+This is because each deployment requires its own MSCRM_CONFIG database, and multiple instances of the MSCRM_CONFIG database can’t coexist on the same instance of SQL Server.
+If you have multiple SQL Server instances running on the same computer, you can host the databases for multiple Microsoft Dynamics CRM deployments on the same computer.
 However, this might decrease system performance.

-The following issues, if applicable to your current Microsoft Dynamics CRM 2013 deployment, should be resolved before you start the upgrade:
+The following issues, if applicable to your current Microsoft Dynamics CRM 2015 deployment, should be resolved before you start the upgrade.

-If you have more than 1023 attributes defined for an entity, you must delete the additional attributes before you run the upgrade.
-The upgrade will fail with the following message if you have more than 1023 attributes:
+If you have more than 1023 fields defined for an entity, you must delete the additional fields before you run the upgrade, or the upgrade will fail with the following message:

 CREATE VIEW failed because column 'column_name' in view 'view_name' exceeds the maximum of 1024 columns.